common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 values in the list.
 Combining `when` and `pickValue` allows us to describe the common conditional processing patterns, as listed in the [proposal](https://github.com/common-workflow-language/common-workflow-language/issues/854)

+### pickValue helps eliminate some issues with having no `else` or `default`
+The `pickValue` operator `only_non_null` declares to the executor that, of all the incident inputs to a scalar port, only one can have a non-`null` value.
+If more than one non-`null` is found the executor will raise an error.
+This alerts the user to cases where exclusive conditional expressions were intended but not achieved.

+This operator is, therefore, more strict than `first_non_null` which allows for there to be multiple non-`null` values in the list.

 ### pickValue does not recurse into a list